CRNA Brownfield Tribal Response Program

-The Tribal Response Program, TRP, is an EPA program to assist tribes to identify, inventory, assess, and ultimately clean up Brownfield sites so those sites can be reused or redeveloped.
+The Tribal Response Program (TRP) is an Environment Protection Agency (EPA) grant program to assist tribes to identify, inventory, assess, and ultimately clean up brownfield sites so those sites can be reused or redeveloped.

-A Brownfield site is defined by the U.S. EPA as “real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of hazardous substances, pollutants, or contaminates.”
+A brownfield site is defined by the EPA as “real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of hazardous substances, pollutants, or contaminates.”

 Examples of a Brownfield site include, but are not limited to: